All fields are required

 State and Federal guidelines use traditional microbiological culture techniques as the gold standard.
 This testing methodology involves selective growth mediums, swabbing the sample onto the medium, and incubating for anywhere from a few days to weeks.
 If the bacteria grow, then the pathogen is present.
 This method can also be used to identify sensitivities to antibiotics.
 A series of growth media laced with different antibiotics allows the technician to report which antibiotics will work for the pathogen, and which ones will not.

 While this is a strong diagnostic method, it often takes too long for effective monitoring applications.
 Particularly if the test is performed to detect pathogens present in food items with short shelf lives.
-While this slower but more accurate technology is great for clinical diagnostics and treatment, a faster protocol is necessary for prevention measures.
+While this slower but more accurate technology is great for clinical diagnostics and treatment, a faster protocol is necessary for prevention measures to track Salmonella.

 Pros: “Gold Standard”, Accurate

 Cons: Slow Turn-around-time